St. Augustine's Abbey, Canterbury

 Why You Should Visit:

-Saint Augustine's Abbey is part of the Canterbury World Heritage Site, along with the cathedral and St Martin's Church.
+Saint Augustine's Abbey is part of the Canterbury World Heritage Site, along with the cathedral and Saint Martin's Church.
 Visitors can see the ruins of Saint Augustine's Abbey, as well as several important graves.
 Saint Augustine, Ethelberht of Kent, and early Archbishops of Canterbury are buried on the site.

 Tips: